beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 The HTTP function that handles requests to `GET /api` is found in `src/http/get-api/`.

-In the next section we will go more in depth about how to provision HTTP functions in your Svelte app.
+In the next section we will go more in-depth about how to provision HTTP functions in your Svelte app.

 > 💡 **Learn more!** Head here to dig deeper into [HTTP Functions in Begin apps](/en/http-functions/provisioning/).